Henryvw/hvw_webhub/about.markdown

 			</p>

 			<p>
 				You can read <a href="../curriculum vitae.html">here about my past work experiences</a>.
-I’ve harvested broccoli in Denmark, interned for the Taiwanese government, sailed as a tall-ship deckhand from Hawaii to California, interned at the White House, worked in sales in New York, studied ancient philosophy for a year alone in a cottage, managed a restaurant, sold my first startup, managed a team of Philippines programmers while living on their island and freelanced as a programmer for many of Berlin’s largest startups.
+I’ve harvested broccoli in Denmark, interned for the Taiwanese government, sailed as a tall-ship deckhand from Hawaii to California, interned at the White House, worked in sales in New York, studied ancient philosophy for a year alone in a cottage, managed a restaurant, sold my first startup, managed a Philippines tech team while living on their island, Leyte, and freelanced as a programmer for many of Berlin’s largest startups.
 			</p>
 			<p>
 			I’ve studied Mandarin Chinese at Middlebury College, business at Universität Würzburg and Liberal Arts -- majoring in English and minoring in Economics -- at Davidson College.
 I'm fluent in spoken and written German.
 I hold dual United States and EU (Italian) citizenship.